 While the primary focus of the college health center is students, faculty and staff are welcome to use the health center for the following services: blood pressure check, weight check, blood glucose test and emergency services (while on the job).
 Please contact the health center for more details.

 Interested in discounted artist series tickets?
-Contact Jami Vandock in the Greatbatch School of Music at extension 4000.
+Contact Shelly Hillman in the Greatbatch School of Music.

 HC faculty and staff receive discounts to most Houghton College summer camps.
 Information will be provided by the specific camps.